Zeremariam Fre: Background

 Fre is the son of Fre Worie and Letezion Beyed.
-He was born to a farming family in the suburbs of Keren city in western Eritrea and is married to Biri Tesfaldet, with whom he has two children, and they have two grandchildren.
+He was born to a farming family in the suburbs of Keren city in western Eritrea and is married to Biri Tesfaldet, with whom he has two children and two grandchildren.
 His primary and secondary school education was carried out in Catholic mission/seminary schools in Keren and Asmara in Eritrea.